 Four Cheese Veggie and Pesto Stuffed Shells scream comfort food!
-This is meal prep at its finest with jumbo pasta shells nestled in zesty tomato sauce and stuffed with a blend of ricotta, fontina, mascarpone and parmesan plus sautéed zucchini, mushrooms and spinach.
-A mouthwatering, make-ahead meal perfect for busy weeknights and entertaining.
+This is meal prep at its finest with jumbo pasta shells nestled in zesty tomato sauce and stuffed with a blend of ricotta, fontina, mascarpone and parmesan.
+A mouthwatering, make-ahead meal perfect for busy weeknights and entertaining!

 Remember to PIN THIS to save the recipe for later!